by ~ Texas Homesteader ~

 But dad loves that I serve dessert when I invite them over.
 So I also planned a very simple dessert.
 Fried apples… with a twist.

 I typically just use whatever apples I have when making fried apples.
-But if I’m actually buying apples I like to buy half sweet red apples and half tart Granny Smith apples.
+But if I’m actually buying apples I like to buy half sweet red apples such as Fuji and half tart green Granny Smith apples.

 I just feel that combination adds flavor & complexity to the dessert.
-But oftentimes it’s just the plain ole apples I have in the fridge.
+But oftentimes it’s just whatever plain ole apples I have in the fridge.

-Each of the slices was cut into thirds while the butter was heating in the skillet.
-Then I just tossed the apples in and stirred until they were all coated.
+While the butter was heating in the skillet each of the slices was cut into thirds.
+Then I just tossed the apples into the skillet and stirred until they were all coated with butter.
 I sprinkled on some brown sugar and cinnamon and stirred it again as the apples cooked.

 I like them a little more crisp but RancherMan prefers them soft.
 So just allow them to stay until they’re as soft as you want them.